Los Angeles Stalking Lawyer

 In California, stalking is prosecuted under Penal Code Section 646.9.
 In

 - A person willfully, maliciously and repeatedly followed or harassed another;

-- Did so with the intent to place that person in reasonable fear for his or her safety or for the safety
+- Did so to place the victim in fear for his or her safety or for the safety

 Behaviors commonly associated with stalking include:

 - Following someone or orchestrating 'coincidental' run-ins

 - Numerous unwanted phone calls, letters, texts or emails